artghieri/A-Introduction-to-Python-3/guide.md

 Consider having a string `name = "Zaphod"` and two integers `heads = 2` and `arms = 3`.
 The objective is to construct a sentence like "Zaphod has 2 heads and 3 arms."
 This process is known as **string interpolation**, a technique where variables are inserted into specific locations within a string.

-You've already encountered two methods for achieving this.
 The first method involves using commas to insert spaces between each part of the string within a `print()` function:

 ```python
 print(name, "has", str(heads), "heads and", str(arms), "arms")